django-cms/django-cms/docs/introduction/02-templates_placeholders.rst

 If you've installed django CMS by hand or used the ``djangocms`` command you will not have templates pre-installed.
-The ``djangocms`` command installs an empty template that re-uses a minimal template from the djangocms-frontend package using Bootstrap 5.
+The ``djangocms`` command installs an empty template that reuses a minimal template from the djangocms-frontend package using Bootstrap 5.
 For this tutorial, you can check out and copy the `quickstart templates on github <https://github.com/django-cms/django-cms-quickstart/tree/main/backend/templates>`_.